 - Ankle rolls

 Calisthenics is using your body weight to train strength.
-It requires very little or no equipment and has a lower risk of injury than many other strength training methods.
+It requires very little to no equipment and has a lower risk of injury than many other strength training methods.

-Always do mobilization exercises and five minutes of low-intensity cardio before strength training.
+Always warm up with mobilization exercises or five minutes of low-intensity cardio before strength training.
 To increase the difficulty of body-weight exercises, you can perform more difficult movements in the same progression, like doing archer push-ups instead of normal ones.

 I recommend getting a set of gymnastics rings.
-They facilitate all kinds of calisthenics exercises, and you can hang them from any bar-like thing that can support your weight.
+They facilitate all kinds of calisthenics exercises, and you can hang them from anything that can support your weight.
 A pair of wooden rings with cam-buckle straps to hang them are cheap on Amazon.
-Going over the rings with fine-grit sandpaper and getting higher-quality cam-buckle straps will improve the experience.
+Going over the rings with fine-grit sandpaper and getting higher-quality cam-buckle straps improves the experience.

 The bodyweightfitness subreddit wiki has a lot of useful information for getting started.